About So Artsy

 FAMILY AND LIFE

-I am also an avid runner, recovering from a horrible back injury.
+I am also an avid runner, recovering from a back injury.
 As a result, I’m redefining what running means to me.
 And I have been running with my dog, Nala, since March of 2021.
 I’m also part of an incredible dragon boat team (both on the water and ice!).
+I volunteer with my kids’ school as well as their sports teams.

 A LIFE FILLED WITH GRATITUDE

-I’m so grateful to all of those who provided me with such a solid foundation: my high school art teachers, the NVAC staff and instructors, my BFF Kimmy, and of course, my mom (still my number one cheerleader to this day) and my brother who has always been my hero.
+I’m so grateful to all of those who provided me with such a solid foundation in art and life: my high school art teachers, the NVAC staff and instructors, my BFF Kimmy, and of course, my mom, and my brother (who has always been my hero).

 I am also one of the luckiest women in the world to have a husband who is beyond supportive.
 He listens to my self-ramblings (now I get to call them staff meetings lol) and encourages me to follow my dreams.
 Together, we are building an amazing life, with two super awesome kiddos and a fur baby.
 When my son was 7 years old, he said, “Momma, you made your own job!
 That’s amazing!!!
 And you made your job making art for other people!
 Wow!
 I’m so proud of you!”